Dhamaka (2021 film): Critical response

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 40% based on 10 critics reviews, with an outstanding rating of 8.2/10.
 Shubhra Gupta from The Indian Express gave the film 1 star out of 5 and wrote, "Even the worst TV channels in real life with their shrieking guests and poisonous debates have more drama than the goings-on in this fictional Bharosa 24/7.
 Everything that's happening on screen feels contrived and improbable.
 The whole film feels like a set.
 And everyone feels like they are acting out set-pieces in this Netflix thriller."
 Writing for the same publication, Rohan Naahar stated "Equally angry at the corrupt politicians who exploit the common person and the greedy news media that enables them, the film captures the mood of the nation.
 Packaged as a populist piece of entertainment, it lives up to its attention-grabbing title.
 The clickbait-and-switch, however, is deftly executed."

 Saibal Chatterjee from NDTV gave the film 2.5 stars (out of 5) rating and said that the film "does throw up a few tense moments and some surprises along the way but, despite what is at stake, is overall a rather tepid affair".
 Renuka Vyavahare of The Times of India gave the film a rating of 3 out of 5 stars and stated that the film "may not be explosive enough to change the narrative" but "makes for an engaging hostage thriller".
 Anupama Chopra on the website Film Companion stated, "Dhamaka isn't a bad film but doesn't match Ram Madhvani's previous works — Neerja and the series Aarya".
 She further called the film as a passable thriller with criticism directed on the scenario and writing.
 Nandini Ramnath of Scroll.in said, "The 104-minute film is packed with nervous energy, convincing visual effects and serviceable performances from the cast."
 She further praised Aaryan's performance saying that he "is cleverly cast as the smarmy and jaded journalist who is forced to find the spine that he didn't know he still had.
 Despite going overboard in the crucial scenes, Aaryan makes the most of a largely unsympathetic character."